iron-vault-plugin/iron-vault/docs/Other Features/Rulesets and Homebrew.md

 Frontmatter:

 * The `type` frontmatter property *must* say `oracle_rollable`.
 That's how Iron Vault knows you want this to be parsed as an Oracle file.
-* All other frontmatter properties will be add to the Datasworn Source `OracleRollable` object as-is.
+* All other frontmatter properties will be added to the Datasworn Source `OracleRollable` object as-is.
 * By default, the `name` will be the name of the file; you may override this by providing a `name` property in the frontmatter.

 The oracle itself is provided in table format.
 The first column indicates the dice to roll (in this case, `1d6`), and the second column is the result.
 Dice rolls can be provided either as a range (`3-5`) or a single value (`6`).
 Iron Vault does not currently validate that the values cover the entire range or are non-overlapping, and behavior in either case is unspecified.